houssamhh/coadapt/README.md

 ## Generating Plots

 The `evaluation` directory contains the scripts for generating plots found in the paper.

+All results and plots used in the paper can be found under the `results/acsos2026` directory.

 To generate plots showing the number of robots that participate in the fusion process for each LLM model (Figure 4) in the paper, run the following command:
 ```